Varsity Boys Soccer

-Kurt Wetzel '88 begins his second season as head coach of the Varsity Boys Soccer team in 2019.
+Kurt Wetzel '88 enters his sixth season as head coach of the GA varsity boys soccer team in 2023.

-In his first season, Wetzel guided a young GA team to a 3-14-2 overall record.
+In his first season in 2018, Wetzel guided a young GA team to a 3-14-2 overall record.
 The team placed two athletes on the All-League team.

-Germantown Academy Athletic Director Josh MacArthur has announced the hiring of Kurt Wetzel as the new Head Coach of Boys Soccer.
-Wetzel is a 1988 graduate of Germantown Academy and has been a teacher in the Lower School for the past 15 years.
-Wetzel will provide general oversight to the entire 6-12 boys soccer vertically aligned program.
+Wetzel is a 1988 graduate of GA and is a Lower School teacher.
+Wetzel provides general oversight to the entire 6-12 boys soccer vertically aligned program.

 Wetzel has been coaching soccer at GA for various teams since 2003.
-He served as the boys varsity assistant from 2010-15, and the past two seasons, he has coached the boys junior varsity team.
+He served as the boys varsity assistant from 2010-15, and, in 2016 and 2017, he coached the boys junior varsity team.
 He has been a presence with the Whitpain Recreation Association Travel Soccer program, serving as coach for both boys and girls teams since 2009.
 Wetzel has also headed up the GA Summer Programs soccer camp as coach and director since 2003.
 He has been involved since 1993 as a player, manager and league president of the Germantown Academy Alumni Team in the Philadelphia Cricket League – the oldest soccer league in the country – and currently plays for the Colonial Soccer Club Over 30 team.